dealancer/carbon-cli/README.md

-# Project Carbon CLI
+# Carbon AI CLI

-Project Carbon CLI is an experimental AI coding CLI agent to be used with GitHub.
+Project Carbon AI CLI is an experimental AI coding agent CLI to be used with GitHub.
 It is supposed to be called by GitHub Actions.

 ## Commands